 - Students who meet the above criteria must first submit an Honors program application, which can be found online.
 Applications are accepted on a rolling basis throughout the year.

 - After your application is reviewed, an interview will be scheduled with the Honors program coordinator, Dr. Jerry Myers.
-Interviews in the Fall of 2020 will be held virtually.

 - Upon admittance, receipt of these guidelines serves as your agreement to the rules and policies of the program.
-You will be notified of acceptance through email, added to the Honors Blackboard page and can now pursue Honors work.
+You will be notified of acceptance through email, added to the Honors Canvas page and can now pursue Honors work.

 Once you’re admitted: